JoonaSavela/CarND-Project-2-traffic-signs/writeup.md

 ![alt text][image3]

-I did not genrate any new data nor did I augment existing images.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.